miyako/4d-plugin-HTMLTOX/README.md

 ##Remarks

-When used on a Mac client connected to Windows server, the executable bit of the helper app may be lost.
-You might need to use ``chmod`` locally on the helper app's executable file.
+~~When used on a Mac client connected to Windows server, the executable bit of the helper app may be lost.
+You might need to use ``chmod`` locally on the helper app's executable file. ~~

+The plugin now changes the bits internally.